swiftlang/swift-evolution/proposals/0440-debug-description-macro.md

 ///   and other arbitrary computation are not supported.
 Of note, conditional
 ///   logic and computed properties are not supported.
 /// * Overloaded string interpolation cannot be used.
+@attached(member)
 @attached(memberAttribute)
 public macro DebugDescription() =
   #externalMacro(module: "SwiftMacros", type: "DebugDescriptionMacro")

 /// Internal-only macro.
 See @DebugDescription.
-@attached(peer, names: named(lldb_summary))
+@attached(peer, names: named(_lldb_summary))
 public macro _DebugDescriptionProperty( debugIdentifier: String, _ computedProperties: [String]) =
   #externalMacro(module: "SwiftMacros", type: "_DebugDescriptionPropertyMacro")
 ```

-Of note, the work is split between two macros `@DebugDescription` and @_DebugDescriptionProperty.
+Of note, the work is split between two macros `@DebugDescription` and `@_DebugDescriptionProperty`.
 By design, `@DebugDescription` is attached to the type, where it gathers type-level information, including gather a list of stored properties.
 This macro also determines which description property to attach @_DebugDescriptionProperty to.

-@_DebugDescriptionProperty is not intended for direct use by users.
+`@_DebugDescriptionProperty` is not intended for direct use by users.
 This macro is scoped to the inspect a single description property, not the entire type.
 This approach of splitting the work allows the compiler to avoid unnecessary work.

-The support for `_debugDescription` in addition to `debugDescription` and `description` is to support two different use cases.
+The additional supported property, `lldbDescription`, is to support two different use cases.

-First, in some cases, the existing `debugDescription`/`description` cannot be changed (where doing so would be a breaking change to either `String(reflecting:)` or `String(describing:)`).
-In these circumstances, developers can use `_debugDescription` instead.
+First, in some cases existing `debugDescription`/`description` cannot be changed, because doing so would be a breaking change to either `String(reflecting:)` or `String(describing:)`.
+In these circumstances, developers can define `lldbDescription` instead.

-Second, there may be cases where a developer wishes to define an LLDB Summary String directly.
-Since `_debugDescription` is not coupled to existing API, developers can choose to include LLDB Summary String syntax directly in their implementation of `_debugDescription`.
-Note that the macro does not process LLDB Summary String syntax.
-Any explicit use of LLDB Summary String syntax is opaque to the macro.
-Just like any other string literal contents, it's passed through to LLDB.
+Second, in some cases developer may want to use LLDB Summary String syntax directly.
+Since `lldbDescription` is not coupled to API, developers are free to include Summary String elements in their `lldbDescription`.
+This is expected to be uncommon, but lets developers have more control over Summary Strings.
+Since LLDB syntax has no meaning inside `debugDescription`/`description`, the macro performs escaping when translating those definitions.

-Using both `debugDescription` and `_debugDescription` is an intended use case.
-The design of this macro allows developers to have both an LLDB compatible  `_debugDescription`, and a more complex `debugDescription`.
-This allows the debugger to show summary, while providing enabling a more detailed or dynamic `debugDescription`.
+Using both `debugDescription` and `lldbDescription` is an intended use case.
+The design of this macro allows developers to have both an LLDB compatible  `lldbDescription`, and a more complex `debugDescription`.
+This allows the debugger to show a simple summary, while providing enabling a more detailed or dynamic `debugDescription`.

 ## Source compatibility